Chinasaram/devops-challenge-day2/README.md

 - Formats game data based on status (Scheduled, InProgress, or Final)
 - Publishes formatted game updates to an AWS SNS topic
 - Logs API responses for debugging
+- Uses AWS EventBridge to schedule and trigger the Lambda function automatically

 ## Prerequisites

-- An AWS account with permissions to use Lambda and SNS
+- An AWS account with permissions to use use Lambda, SNS, and EventBridge
 - A SportsData.io API key
 - An SNS topic for publishing updates